EESSI/docs/docs/pilot.md

 ### EasyBuild configuration

-The latest `develop` version of EasyBuild was used, all changed required to install the software in the `2020.08` version of the pilot repository will be included in the upcoming release of EasyBuild v4.3.0.
+The latest `develop` version of EasyBuild was used, all changes required to install the software in the `2020.08` version of the pilot repository will be included in the upcoming release of EasyBuild v4.3.0.

 ```
 $ eb --show-config